justcarlux/oop-workshop-solutions/README.md

 ## English:

-**Welcome!** This repository contains the solutions I've made for all the problems given (in my semester) in the subject *"Object-oriented programming workshop"* at the UDO (*Universidad de Oriente*).
+**Welcome!** This repository contains the solutions I've made for all the problems given (in my semester) in the subject *Object-oriented programming workshop* at the UDO (*Universidad de Oriente*) in the career of *Computer Engineering*.

 This subject consists of one evaluation every week in which every student will need to solve a problem given by the professor online.
 The solutions need to be implemented in **C++** using either [Turbo C++](https://turbo-c.net/) or [Dev-C++](https://dev-cpp.com/) to develop and compile them.